-If you dive in hot climates, thicker soles will also keep the bottoms of your feet from getting burned by hot sand.
+If you dive in hot climates, thicker soles will also keep the bottoms of your feet from getting burned by the hot sand.

 The best material thickness for your dive boots will largely depend on the water temperature in the area you plan to dive.
-Thicker boots offer better thermal protection, but are less flexible.
+Thicker boots offer better thermal protection but are less flexible.

 Dive boots work the same way as wetsuits – they trap a thin layer of water between your body and the neoprene material.
 This water then warms up to the same temperature as your body, trapping in heat.